 Logan Foster is an independent game developer, music and sound specialist, currently working on Seals of the Bygone.

-She tells us how she deals with creative burnout, how game jams helped her become a better developer, and all about her passion for competitive disc golf!
+In this interview, Logan tells us how she deals with creative burnout, how game jams helped her become a better developer, and all about her passion for competitive disc golf!

 How long have you been making games for?